Richard Henriquez

 Richard George Henriquez (born 5 February 1941 in Annotto Bay, Jamaica) is a Canadian architect and artist known for founding Henriquez & Todd with Robert Todd in 1969 which evolved over 55 years to become the Henriquez Partners Architects of today.
 His projects are known for its blend of unique design with its historical context.
 His accumulation of work are celebrated by dozens of awards including the Royal Architectural Institute of Canada Gold Medal in 2005, Governor Generals Medal in 1994 and the Order of Canada in 2017.

-Richard is Principal Emeritus at Henriquez Partners, his son Gregory Henriquez assumed the role of Managing Partner in 2005.
+Richard is currently a Principal Emeritus at Henriquez Partners, his son Gregory Henriquez assumed the role of Managing Partner in 2005.

 Design approach

 Richard Henriquez was known for his focus on the place of memory and history in his work.
 He believed that contemporary buildings are disconnected with the past and so his architecture carries a memory which he calls "issue is continuity between the past, the future and the present, and making people aware of their place in time and space."
 In a particular interview, Henriquez notes that Roman cities were laid out by cardines (running north to south) and decumanus (running east to west), all in line with the rising sun.
 He believed that cities once had a relationship to nature, and wanted to take inspiration from the past.
 He incorporates historic elements in a variety of ways such as relating the archaeology of the site to the traditional mythic stories that were passed down the generation.
 He also explored the depths of spatial relationships beyond the quintessential floor heights, material, setback, etc. but in their cosmic and metaphorical relationships elements.
 Henriquez says his work is "not to invoke nostalgia but to rather give people a new way of looking at what they take for granted."

 He was also known for bringing a distinct style of high-density urban design to Vancouver, designing buildings that have slim proportions, low rise buildings, view corridors and parks that create livable communities.
 A notable example would be the Sylvia hotel tower, with large glazing area and thin floorplates that influence the high rises of Vancouver for years to come.